FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/6-log-management.md

   You can select a different index pattern, if required.
 For details on configuring and selecting index patterns, refer to _Configuring Index Patterns_.

-  For entering strings in the search box, use the Lucene query syntax.
-Kibana also supports the Elasticsearch Query DSL.
+  For entering strings in the search box, you can  use Kibana Query Language (KQL) or Lucene query syntax.
+  KQL can be switched on or off with a button located besides the search box.
 For details, refer to the _Elasticsearch Reference documentation_.

 - Use the **clock icon** at the top right of the log management window to define a time range for filtering the log data.
 By default, CMM displays the log data collected during the last 15